zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If tomcat manager is unable to start tomcat with _DOptionsArray_, then it logs _errorMessage_ in catch block.
+  Tomcat manager is unable to start tomcat with _DOptionsArray_.

   **Action:**